KumuT5/Salary-Analyzer/README.md

 **Key questions explored:**

--How does experience impact salary?
+-> How does experience impact salary?

--Which job titles earn the highest?
+-> Which job titles earn the highest?

--Does education level affect compensation?
+-> Does education level affect compensation?

--How are salaries distributed overall?
+-> How are salaries distributed overall?

--Which countries pay the most?
+-> Which countries pay the most?

 The project combines two survey datasets, cleans them, fixes inconsistencies, and produces clear, professional visualizations.